 What is a Full Wave Rectifier?

-Circuits which convert alternating current (AC) into direct current (DC) are known as rectifiers.
-If such rectifiers rectify both the positive and negative half cycles of an input alternating waveform, the rectifiers are referred to as full-wave rectifiers.
+Circuits that convert alternating current (AC) into direct current (DC) are known as rectifiers.
+If such rectifiers rectify both the positive and negative half cycles of an input alternating waveform, the rectifiers are full-wave rectifiers.

 Full-wave rectifiers achieve this by using a group of diodes.
 A diode permits current in one direction only and blocks the current in the other direction.
 We use this principle to construct various rectifiers.

 - Half Wave Rectifier

 When we use a half-wave rectifier, a significant amount of power gets wasted as only one half of each cycle passes through, and the other cycle gets blocked.
 Moreover, the half-wave rectifier is not efficient (40.6%), and we can not use it for applications that need a smooth and steady DC output.
 For a more efficient and steady DC output, a full wave rectifier is used.

 We can further classify full wave rectifiers into: